ebrahimfeghhi/ebrahimfeghhi.github.io/about.md

 I'm currently looking to apply to labs for PhD.
 My interests are in applying machine learning and computational modeling tools to further our understanding of the brain and neuropsychiatric disorders.

 ### Code
-To access my github code repository, click the github icon on the bottom of the page.
+I have posted my code from my research under various PIs (Jonathan Kao, Peyman Golshani, and Fabien Scalzo).
+Please click the github icon on the bottom of the webpage to view this code.